Frequently Asked Questions

 Many people are surprised to discover how economically and efficiently United Way of Southeast Louisiana is run.
-For every dollar raised, we spend about 18 cents on operating costs.
-These expenses include marketing and fund raising, accounting and other basic business functions.
+For every dollar raised, we spend 19 cents on operating costs.
+These expenses include marketing, fundraising, advocacy, internal initiatives, accounting, and other basic business functions.
 More importantly, they include all of the work we do to determine our community goal areas, distribute dollars to programs that address those goals, and monitor agency performance and results.

-Good management practices, a high level of volunteer participation and leadership, and in-kind services donated by local organizations and corporations combined with United Way’s tradition of value and efficiency in raising resources means more of each dollar donated goes directly to helping those in need.
+Good management practices, volunteer participation, in-kind donations, and United Way’s tradition of efficiency in raising resources mean more of each donated dollar goes directly to helping those in need.

-In fact, we’re one of the most cost-effective charitable organizations you will find anywhere, according to standards set by national charitable watchdog organizations.
+In fact, we’re one of the most cost-effective charitable organizations you will find, according to standards set by national charitable watchdog organizations.

 Meals and tickets to special events are paid by individuals or corporations in attendance.
 In addition, sponsors underwrite events to help offset costs.

 How is United Way accountable?

 United Way’s own operating budget is audited by an independent accounting firm and is carefully scrutinized by a panel of local community volunteers and United Way’s Board of Trustees.